SSS*

-SSS* is a search algorithm, introduced by George Stockman in 1979, that conducts a state space search traversing a game tree in a best-first fashion similar to that of the A* search algorithm.
+SSS* is a search algorithm introduced by George Stockman in 1979.
+It conducts a state space search traversing a game tree in a best-first fashion similar to that of the A* search algorithm.

 SSS* is based on the notion of solution trees.
 Informally, a solution tree can be formed from any arbitrary game tree by pruning the number of branches at each MAX node to one.
 Such a tree represents a complete strategy for MAX, since it specifies exactly one MAX action for every possible sequence of moves made by the opponent.
 Given a game tree, SSS* searches through the space of partial solution trees, gradually analyzing larger and larger subtrees, eventually producing a single solution tree with the same root and Minimax value as the original game tree.
-SSS* never examines a node that alpha-beta pruning would prune, and may prune some branches that alpha-beta would not.
-Stockman speculated that SSS* may therefore be a better general algorithm than alpha-beta.
+SSS* never examines a node that alpha–beta pruning would prune, and may prune some branches that alpha–beta would not.
+Stockman speculated that SSS* may therefore be a better general algorithm than alpha–beta.
 However, Igor Roizen and Judea Pearl have shown that the savings in the number of positions that SSS* evaluates relative to alpha/beta is limited and generally not enough to compensate for the increase in other resources (e.g., the storing and sorting of a list of nodes made necessary by the best-first nature of the algorithm).
-However, Aske Plaat, Jonathan Schaeffer, Wim Pijls and Arie de Bruin have shown that a sequence of null-window alpha-beta calls is equivalent to SSS* (i.e., it expands the same nodes in the same order) when alpha-beta is used with a transposition table, as is the case in all game-playing programs for chess, checkers, etc. Now the storing and sorting of the OPEN list were no longer necessary.
+However, Aske Plaat, Jonathan Schaeffer, Wim Pijls and Arie de Bruin have shown that a sequence of null-window alpha–beta calls is equivalent to SSS* (i.e., it expands the same nodes in the same order) when alpha–beta is used with a transposition table, as is the case in all game-playing programs for chess, checkers, etc. Now the storing and sorting of the OPEN list were no longer necessary.
 This allowed the implementation of (an algorithm equivalent to) SSS* in tournament quality game-playing programs.
-Experiments showed that it did indeed perform better than Alpha-Beta in practice, but that it did not beat NegaScout.
+Experiments showed that it did indeed perform better than Alpha–Beta in practice, but that it did not beat NegaScout.

-The reformulation of a best-first algorithm as a sequence of depth-first calls prompted the formulation of a class of null-window alpha-beta algorithms, of which MTD(f) is the best known example.
+The reformulation of a best-first algorithm as a sequence of depth-first calls prompted the formulation of a class of null-window alpha–beta algorithms, of which MTD(f) is the best known example.